Unit 5 - Practice Quiz

 Flip-Flop (SR, JK, D and T) Medium

-A. It functions as a 4-bit shift register.
+A. It acts as a synchronous counter.

 C. The output will be stuck at 1111.

-D. It acts as a synchronous counter.
+D. It acts as a ripple counter (asynchronous).

 37 You need to build a JK flip-flop from a T flip-flop.
 What should be the expression for the T input?